 Top tip: Did you know you can create and assign custom check-ins using My PT Hub’s Check-Ins feature directly from your app?
 Plus, you can even automate emails and push notifications ahead of time for the morning of their check-in day without you having to lift a finger on your weekend!

-3. Collect qualitative and quantitative data
+3. Collect both qualitative and quantitative data

 Qualitative data